Trump becomes a grandfather for the 11th time as Tiffany gives birth to a son

 President Donald Trump became a grandpa for the 11th time Thursday as his daughter, Tiffany Trump welcomed a new baby boy.

 “Welcome to the world our sweet baby boy, Alexander Trump Boulos.
 We love you beyond words!
 Thank you for coming into our lives!”
-Tiffany Trump tweeted Thursday with a picture of her son’s little foot.
+Tiffany Trump revealed Thursday on social media with a picture of her son’s little foot.

+This is 31-year-old Tiffany Trump’s first child with her husband Michael Boulos, 27.
+The couple married in November 2022 at Mar-a-Lago in Palm Beach, Florida.

+Donald Trump announced Tiffany’s pregnancy during a nOctober 24 speaking engagement, calling his youngest daughter, whom he shares with his ex-wife Maria Maples, a “very exceptional young woman.”

 Join our commenting forum